Who are the favourites for Euro 2020? Here are the latest odds ahead of the tournament

 What are the odds on Scotland ahead of the tournament?

-In terms of Scotland’s Group D games, the odds are as follows:
+In terms of Scotland’s remaining Group D games, the odds are as follows:

 Scotland vs England